pshrmn/foraging/README.md

-#CollectorJS
+#Forager

-A Chrome extension to determine how to collect data from a page.
+A Chrome extension to determine how to gather data from a page.

 ###Format